nf-core/metapep/docs/output.md

   - `taxa_assemblies.tsv`: matches taxon id to assembly id and can be used as input if only taxon_id was chosen for previously (merge with abundances as required).
 Just contains taxa with an valid assembly.

 - `logs/`
   - `download_proteins.log`: Contains info about the Entrez download of proteins, chosen taxon_ids and specific assembly_ids.
 During the Entrez retrieval of assemblies, some assembly records may not contain nucleotide sequence links (i.e., missing or empty LinkSetDb/Link entries).
-These assemblies are skipped silently, and no fallback or alternative assembly for the same taxon is selected automatically.
-Users should check logs/download_proteins.log to verify whether assemblies were skipped due to missing information.
+The pipeline automatically falls back to the next ranked candidate assembly and retries until a valid assembly is found or all candidates for that taxon are exhausted.
+Taxa for which no valid assembly was found are excluded from downstream analysis and reported as warnings.
+Users should check `logs/download_proteins.log` to verify which assemblies were selected and whether any taxa were excluded.
   </details>

 Proteins are downloaded for input type `taxa` from Entrez.